Scientific Hub of Applied Research in Emerging Medical science & technology

 https://shareme.joinjet.org/ojs/index.php/shareme

 <p>SHAREme- Scientific Hub of Applied Research in Emerging Medical science & technology is a leading international journal for publication of new ideas, the state of the applied research results and fundamental advances in all aspects of Medical Science and technology started in 2022.
-SHAREme is a scholarly open access, peer reviewed international journal with a primary objective to provide the academic community and industry for the submission of their original research.</p>en-US[email protected] (Editor in Chief)[email protected] (Jeya Prakash R)Mon, 13 Oct 2025 15:58:36 +0000OJS 3.3.0.8http://blogs.law.harvard.edu/tech/rss60Gene Therapy & CAR-T Cell Products – Regulatory Framework
+SHAREme is a scholarly open access, peer reviewed international journal with a primary objective to provide the academic community and industry for the submission of their original research.</p>en-US[email protected] (Editor in Chief)[email protected] (Jeya Prakash R)Mon, 13 Oct 2025 15:58:36 +0000OJS 3.3.0.8http://blogs.law.harvard.edu/tech/rss60DOMS or Damage?
+A Novel Case study of Hamstring Myofascial Dysfunction in a Sprinter

-https://shareme.joinjet.org/ojs/index.php/shareme/article/view/39Sun, 26 Oct 2025 00:00:00 +0000Improving Thermoregulation and Skin Integrity Monitoring for Neonates
+https://shareme.joinjet.org/ojs/index.php/shareme/article/view/43Fri, 21 Nov 2025 00:00:00 +0000Improving Thermoregulation and Skin Integrity Monitoring for Neonates

 https://shareme.joinjet.org/ojs/index.php/shareme/article/view/34